FouadKom/FouadKom.github.io/_experience/lecturer.md

 venue: "University of Tours"
 date: 2023-09-01
 location: "Tours, France"
----
+excerpt: ""
+details:

-- In-depth teaching of fundamental principles of Java programming, including the design of general algorithms and basic Java programming.
+  - "In-depth teaching of fundamental principles of Java programming, including the design of general algorithms and basic Java programming."
-- Guidance of students in using Java data structures for efficient data manipulation and program performance optimization.
+  - "Guidance of students in using Java data structures for efficient data manipulation and program performance optimization."
-- Experience in teaching web development using Java Enterprise Edition (JEE) for creating dynamic and interactive web applications.
+  - "Experience in teaching web development using Java Enterprise Edition (JEE) for creating dynamic and interactive web applications."
-- Training students in integrating complementary technologies such as XML for data manipulation and storage.
+  - "Training students in integrating complementary technologies such as XML for data manipulation and storage."
+URL: ""
+read_time:
+citation: ""